CyborgSecurity/PoisonApple/README.md

 <img src="https://i.imgur.com/Ty5esFJ.png" align="right">

 Command-line tool to perform various persistence mechanism techniques on macOS.
+This tool was designed to be used by threat hunters for cyber threat emulation purposes.

 ## Install